 Sacramento Zoo temporarily closed after giraffe died

 SACRAMENTO, Calif.
-(AP) — The Sacramento Zoo is temporarily closed following the death of one of its four giraffes.
+(AP) — The Sacramento Zoo has been temporarily closed following the death of one of its four giraffes.

 Zoo spokeswoman Laurel Vincent says the zoo was closed so the animal care team can focus on transporting the giraffe to the UC Davis School of Veterinary Medicine.
 A necropsy will be performed there to determine the cause of death.

-Vincent said the zoo will likely reopen Saturday afternoon and resume regular business hours on Sunday.
+Vincent said the zoo would likely reopen Saturday afternoon and resume regular business hours on Sunday.